ISI FLORENCE IS SCHEDULED TO REOPEN FOR THE 2021 SUMMER SESSION

 - guidebook outlining the rules, restrictions, preventative measures, and cleaning practices

-- Professional and periodic cleaning and sanitization services will be made available throughout the semester (as requested by students and at their expense)
+- Professional and periodic cleaning and sanitization services will be made available throughout the academic term (as requested by students and at their expense)

 PREVENTATIVE MEASURES AT THE INSTITUTE